 When displaying time series data, you may want the visualization of the data to be different depending on what you’re measuring.
 For example, if you’re measuring the temperature, you want to see the actual temperature at a particular point in time.
 Seeing just the change between the points in time would not be very helpful.
 A 5° between 50° and 55° is not a big deal, but it might be if it was between 95° and 100°.
 But if you were measuring HTTP requests to an endpoint, then you might only want to know about the change, or even the rate of change since the last point in time.
 Did the request rate go up or down?
 And by how much?

-Because of these differences, there are generally two types of metrics: gauges and deltas.
+Because of these differences, Cloud Observability supports gauges and two types of counters - deltas and cumulative.

 Gauges represent an observed value at a specific point in time or over a specified range of time.
 Temperature readings are an example of a gauge metric.
 CPU usage is another example; you want to know exactly how much of an available resource is being used at a given point in time.
 Gauges are best when you don’t much care about the degree of change over time - you want the actual number at that time.

-Counts on the other hand show how the values change over a period of time.
+Deltas show how the values change from one reporting period (point on the graph) to the next.
 HTTP requests is an example of a delta metric.
 You want to see if requests are going up or down, and by how much.

-latest operator can be used only for gauge-type metrics, and stores the last value reported to the database for a time period.
-So for example, if Lightstep receives a gauge time series array of
+latest operator can be used only for gauge-type metrics, and displays the last value reported to the database for a time period.
+So for example, if Cloud Observability receives a gauge time series array of

 latest operator can only be used with gauge-type metrics.